Best road bike shoes reviewed for 2024

 The upper is the only on test to be made from PU leather and although the shiny looks aren’t for everyone, it’s practical because you can just wipe the dirt straight off after rides in adverse weather conditions.

-The kicks are also very comfortable and didn’t fold or crease when we tightened the two ATOP dials.
-Plenty of holes and mesh sections offer enough breathability, although we did find our feet got a little sweatier under the PU than some of the lighter synthetic uppers on test.
+The kicks are also very comfortable and didn’t fold or crease when I tightened the two ATOP dials.
+Plenty of holes and mesh sections offer enough breathability, although I did find my feet got a little sweatier under the PU than some of the lighter synthetic uppers on test.

 These shoes are also light at 270g each on our scales, and worth the outlay if you’re after a pair for racing as well as off-season training.